jimfrenette/uiCookbook/README.md

 *	[/photogrid](/photogrid)

-	Flexible photogrid with Slick Slider in lightbox
+	Flexible photogrid with Slick slider in lightbox

 ## Sass and cssnano